How to clean a BBQ?

 If you are an avid fan of barbecues and you use it every week, then we’d always recommend that your grates should be thoroughly cleaned every two months.
 You should also give your complete grill a thorough cleaning at least twice a season as this will help you safely cook for longer and better.

 The cleaning procedure we cover in this article will work the same for charcoal BBQs and gas BBQs even though they have different parts.
+Don’t forget to check out our How to Clean a Rusty BBQ Grill if your BBQ has rust on it!

 If you’d like to find out whether a gas or charcoal BBQ is better, take a look at our article.